Religion and Law

 - "Within Reason: The Epistemic Foundations of Catholic and Muslim Arguments for Political Liberalism."
 The Journal of the Society of Christian Ethics 29, no. 1 (2009): 219-241.
+[Full Text]

-"Categorizing Liberalism(s): Catholics, Muslims, and the Possibility of Overlapping Consensus."
-Working Paper presented at the American Political Science Association Annual Meeting, Boston, MA, August 2008.
+- "Categorizing Liberalism(s): Catholics, Muslims, and the Possibility of Overlapping Consensus."
+Presented at the American Political Science Association Annual Meeting, Boston, MA, August 2008.

-"The Possibility of Religious Liberalism: The Common Good and Civil Society in Catholic and Islamic Political Thought."
-Working Paper presented at the American Academy of Religion Annual Meeting, San Diego, CA, November 2007.
+- "The Possibility of Religious Liberalism: The Common Good and Civil Society in Catholic and Islamic Political Thought."
+Presented at the American Academy of Religion Annual Meeting, San Diego, CA, November 2007.